Nagarhole National Park and Tiger Reserve

-Reptiles: Frequently spotted reptile varieties are: mugger, vine snake, rat snake, bamboo pit viper, Russel’s viper and Indian rock python.
+Reptiles: Frequently spotted reptile varieties are: the mugger, vine snake, rat snake, bamboo pit viper, Russel’s viper, and Indian rock python.
 Indian monitor lizard and the common toad are also found.

 Insects: The reserve is rich in insect variety so much so that extensive studies on insect biodiversity have been carried out here.
-There are known 96 varieties of dung beetles 60 species of ants.
+There are known 96 varieties of dung beetles and 60 species of ants.
 The unusual ant species of jumping ants are also residents of Nagarhole.
-They are known to jump up to a metre high.
+They are known to jump up to a meter high.

 Avifauna: The Park is officially recognized as an important bird area and is home to 270 bird species.
 Some of these species are darters, red-headed vulture, Malabar grey hornbill, white-bellied treepie, etc. The ‘critically endangered’ Oriental white-backed vulture is also seen here.

 Safari Details – Nagarhole National Park

 A jungle safari at Nagarhole is a must-do thing.
-Afterall, who would want to miss out on the beautiful landscape of this place and bewildering wildlife variety!
+After all, who would want to miss out on the beautiful landscape of this place and the bewildering wildlife variety!
 If lucky, you may catch glimpses of a Bengal tiger or the swift leopard.
 Don’t forget to bring your camera along since your moments here will be prized memories.

 Three different kinds of safari are available at Nagarhole:

 Jeep Safari: You can roam around the park in an open-top jeep and savor the sights of small and large Nagarhole denizens.

 Boat Safari: This takes you from your resort upstream on the River Kabini and brings you to the dividing area of Bandipur and Nagarhole National Parks.
 You can take a look at various animals congregating at the river banks.
 Marsh crocodiles and water birds may also make appearances.

-Coracle Ride: Coracle is a round-shaped boat designed for waters of Indian rivers.
+Coracle Ride: The coracle is a round-shaped boat designed for the waters of Indian rivers.
 You can take a ride in one and drift down the Kabini River.
-This journey is adrenaline inducing as well as calming one.
+This journey is adrenaline-inducing as well as calming.